Drinks photography is a subset of food photography where you photograph beverages in the most appealing way possible.

 One way to do this is to add some salt to the beer and stir until you get a frothy head again.

-15. Bounce Some Light Into That Drink With A Gold Card
+15. Bounce Light Into That Drink With A Gold Card

-This trick will most likely require you to do some compositing work in a post production software.
+This trick will most likely require you to do some compositing work in whatever editing tool you use.

-For example, if you are using a brown liquid like whiskey you can use a gold card to add some golden highlight to the liquid.
+For example, if you’re using a brown liquid like whiskey you can use a gold card to add some golden highlight to the liquid.

 You’ll then want to go into a program like Photoshop and mask out the card and just keep the highlight in the liquid.